 Caribbean Rum Cake Recipe

-For Day 2 of the Tropical Christmas Advent Calendar, I’m sharing with you a recipe for a Caribbean rum cake.
+A delicious recipe for a Caribbean Christmas cake filled with juicy rum-soaked fruits and quintessentially Caribbean spices.
 Also known on some islands as black cake or fruit cake, this rum-infused cake is always a part of my Caribbean family’s Christmas!
 Every family has their own special recipe for this cake which is often secretly guarded.
 Made with dried fruit that is soaked in white rum and Red Label wine, this cake is delicious but not suitable for children!
 The dried fruit is usually soaked for up to a year in advance, but if you are pressed for time you can soak them overnight or for as long as you are able to.

-This recipe uses white rum and Red Label wine to soak the dried fruits, but you can use any type of rum or alcohol that you prefer.
+This recipe uses white rum and Red Label wine to soak the dried fruits, but you can use any type of rum or alcohol that you prefer to make your Caribbean rum cake.
 Some other suggestions include dark rum, sherry or brandy.
 This Caribbean fruit cake is known for its pudding-like texture and rich dark colour which comes from the dried fruits but also a browning.
 Browning is a type of natural food colouring that is used in Caribbean cooking to colour food dark brown.
 It is also used when cooking different meat dishes.
 You can buy browning already made in a bottle from some supermarkets and Afro-Caribbean supermarkets, but you can also make your own by essentially charring brown sugar.
 In this recipe, I used molasses instead to get the darker colour.

 Here is a recipe for Caribbean Rum Cake: